bootdotdev/blog/content/backend/best-backend-projects.md

 You should pick a SQL database since they’re the most popular – our in-house recommendation is PostgreSQL.
 Some of the NoSQL options may come in handy later on but don’t feel like you need to know them backward and forwards.
 You should just be able to speak to them if they come up in an interview.

 I believe [this](https://www.youtube.com/watch?v=Nnoxz9JGdLU) is the best backend project for the skill, which shows you how to build a to-do app using Django and PostgreSQL.
 Django is a framework written in Python.
 Typically, it’s used to create a nice web app.
-Its “Django admin” is famous for being an auto-generated backend that doesn’t rely on a lot of code.
+Its "Django admin" is famous for being an auto-generated backend that doesn’t rely on a lot of code.

 An alternative: you can reuse one of the earlier backend projects by upgrading it to use a database.